tiagoleonmelo/face-recognition/draft.md

 There is a number of ways to perform model validation.
 The reason behind our choice lies vastly on the results discussed by Rodríguez J. and Lazaro J. [https://www.researchgate.net/publication/224085226_Sensitivity_Analysis_of_k-Fold_Cross_Validation_in_Prediction_Error_Estimation].
 According to the paper, K-fold validation represents a good sensitive measure to properly validate models.
 This way we can be sure of the results obtain as we fine-tune our model using the aforementioned algorithm.

 Our model hyper-parameter selection was hence done by generating a logarithmically spaced range of values for both C and gamma.
 C controls the tradeoff between a smooth decision boundary and classifying training points correctly [https://www.youtube.com/watch?v=joTa_FeMZ2s].
 In other words, a larger C will mean a lower bias  but, in turn, result in a higer variance for our model.
 A lower C generally implies higher bias but less varying results.
 On the other hand, we also fine-tuned the gamma hyper-parameter, is the parameter of a Gaussian Kernel, which is used to handle non-linear classification.
 A common solution for non-linearly separable data when using Support Vector Machines is to raise the data to a higher dimension, so that it can be separated using hyperplanes.
-Usually for such cases an RBF kernel is used, but as we can see from the plots in Figure X, we obtained far better results using a linear one.
+Usually for such cases an RBF kernel is used, we obtained far more stable results using a linear one on both with and without feature extraction, as discussed in the Results section.

 The method for finding the best hyperparameters was done using the Grid Search algorithm.
 Grid-searching is the process of scanning the data to configure optimal parameters for a given model.
 Depending on the type of model utilized, certain parameters are necessary, such as, in our case, C and gamma.
 Since Grid-searching can be applied across machine learning to calculate the best parameters to use for any given model, such an algorithm is vastly used when it comes to fine-tuning machine learning models.
 It is important to note, however, that Grid-searching can be extremely computationally expensive and may take quite a long time to run, since it iterates through every parameter combination and stores a model for each combination.
 In other words, Grid Search will build a model for each parameter combination possible and test it [https://medium.com/@elutins/grid-searching-in-machine-learning-quick-explanation-and-python-implementation-550552200596].

 Each of these combinations is then tested and validated against one of the K-fold training-validation sets.
 In our method we used K = 3, meaning this rotation was done three times for each combination of parameters.
 The average of results was then calculated and plotted, as we can see in Figure X.

-[INSERT PLOTS FOR SVMs {linear, rbf} HERE]

 ## Results